-Aim: Reduce water consumption, prevent contamination of our river network, and mitigate and provide resilience to the increasing risk of flooding due to climate change.
+Reduce water consumption, prevent contamination of our river network, and mitigate and provide resilience to the increasing risk of flooding due to climate change.

-Water and energy are inextricably linked, with water and waste water services contributing nearly 3% of the UK's CO2 emissions.
+Water and energy are inextricably linked, with water and waste water services contributing nearly 3% of the UK's $\rm CO_2$ emissions.
 The effect of climate change indicates a 5% loss of water resource available by 2035 which will have a significant impact on water resources in the UK.
 Water is typically taken for granted, however, the system is under pressure.

 The East of England is the UK's driest region, and Hertfordshire is one of the driest counties with average rainfall returning only two thirds the national average.
-People in Hertfordshire use more water than any other county in the UK (8% above the national average at 153 litres / per person day).
+People in Hertfordshire are amongst the highest consumers of water in the UK (8% above the national average at 153 litres / per person day)27.